cozywigwam/cozywigwam.github.io/pages/themes/poly.md

 path: "/poly/"
 ---

-[Poly](https://github.com/cozywigwam/poly) is my Vim theme.
+<a href="https://github.com/cozywigwam/poly" target="_blank" alt="Poly Vim theme">Poly</a> is my Vim theme.
 As I learned Vim, one of the things I loved the most about it was changing the colors as I went.

 ![Poly Theme](/assets/poly-01.jpg)